A Driving Force Timeline

 1871Eva Bradshaw, artist and educator, b.1871, London, Ontario (d.1938, London, Ontario).

-The Founding of the University of Western Ontario (Western University)
+CANADA: The Founding of the University of Western Ontario (Western University)

 1878Western University was founded as the Western University of London Ontario in 1878, and was renamed the University of Western Ontario in 1923.
 In 2012, the university became known as “Western University,” although its legal name is still “The University of Western Ontario.”